newlisponrockets/newLISP-on-Rockets/docs/index.md

 # Introduction

-Rockets 2.0 is a full-featured blog application written in the newLISP on Rockets web application framework.

-# Why Rockets?

 Rockets is a fast, fun, and customizable blog application that is open source.
 It runs on the Linux platform.

+# Why Rockets?

 You may be interested in running Rockets if you: